SolutionGuidance/psm/INSTALL.md

 WebSphere interregnum.

-If you are using Debian GNU/Linux or Red Hat Enterprise Linux, it may easiest for you to run the automated installation script in [scripts/install.sh](scripts/install.sh).
+If you are using Debian GNU/Linux or Red Hat Enterprise Linux, it may be easiest for you to run the automated installation script in [scripts/install.sh](scripts/install.sh).

 You can also use Docker to run the current development version of the